-You should try to find a service that allows you to monitor all 3 of your reports.
+You should try to find a free service that allows you to monitor all 3 of your credit reports.

-Making on time payments sounds like a super simple thing to do; however, we all live in the real world where things almost never go as planned.
+Making on-time payments sounds simple, but sometimes it isn’t.
+We all live in the real world where things almost never go as planned.

 How To Cancel Your First Premier® Credit Card?

 First Premier Bank lets you cancel your credit card at any time by calling its customer service line.

 Cancel By Phone: Call First Premier One®at 1-800-987-5521 to speak to a rep and tell them you want to cancel your First Premier® secured credit card.

 Is There A Fee For Closing My Account?